Honey Mustard Vinaigrette is sweet, tangy, and creamy—perfect for salads, marinades, or a veggie dip.

 Leftover Honey Mustard Vinaigrette

-1. Keep in a clean, airtight glass or plastic container in the fridge for up to 1 week.
-Homemade dressings don’t last as long as store-bought because they don’t have preservatives.
+• Store in a sealed glass or plastic container in the fridge for up to 1 week.
+Homemade dressings don’t last as long as store-bought because they lack preservatives.

-2. If it separates, shake or stir before using.
-Clumps are normal—olive oil hardens in the fridge.
-Let it sit out for 20 mins, then stir or shake.
+• If it separates out, shake or stir before using.
+Olive oil may solidify in the fridge, so leave it out for 20 minutes before stirring.

 More Homemade Dressing Recipes: